winks/f5n.org/content/blog/2021/old-computer-challenge-openbsd.md

 Yes, I admit it, it's mostly playing games that were released when 512 MB RAM weren't the norm any more, or using YouTube (which eats a lot of CPU, I tried it).

 But I found the idea interesting nevertheless, and I do have an old laptop here, my first one, actually.

-It's a hp compaq nx7010 that I bought in 2004 for university, it has a nice widescreen 15,4" screen with 1680x1050 resolution, a 1.5 GHz single-core Centrino CPU, and was upgraded to 1.5GB of RAM.
+It's a hp compaq nx7010 that I bought in 2004 for university, it has a nice widescreen 15,4" screen with 1680x1050 resolution (ATI Radeon Mobility 9200/ATI Radeon Mobility M9), a 1.5 GHz single-core Centrino CPU, and was upgraded to 1.5GB of RAM.
 And it was really expensive, but I used it for at least 6 years as my main laptop, and I think I really only stashed it away in 2013 when I got my work x230 that I could also use for private stuff.

 I had installed OpenBSD 6.2 at some point in 2017, when it was the latest version and since then I hadn't done a lot.
 I booted it once in a while, I think I even